aaronzo/graph-diffusers/README.md

 # graph-diffusers
-Diffusion patterns for graph machine learning
+Diffusion patterns for graph machine learning based on GraphBLAS.